The Peace Tour

 Let me tell you about the most famous person in Japan called Kinjiro Ninomiya.
 Bronze statues of him studying with a bundle of firewood on his back were found at schools all over the country and served as a role model for children.
 We were taught to study hard and become great people like him.

 But there was a deeper meaning to his guidance.
-He is called the “Jesus Christ of Japan”, as
+He is called the “Jesus Christ of Japan”, as he worked hard to help many people despite facing opposition and obstruction, like that of Christ.

 He fasted for 21 days at a temple before attaining enlightenment.
 That is “Seeing all things as one circle”.
 This means that even something that appears to be bad at first glance is just one half of the circle; on the other side lies its opposite.